ShreyasMadappady/-The-Web-Developer-Bootcamp-2023-Notes/Notes.md

 ------------------------------------------------------------------------------------------------------------

 # FOR INSTALLING METHOD OVERRIDE IN NODE:
->In the Gitbash of the project folder write(IN NODE):
+>To install a package (In the Gitbash of the project folder in Node):
 ```
-$ npm install method-override
+$ npm i method-override
 ```
 >App file:
 ```